ericoporto/ags-manual-wiki/Game.md

 Marks the start of a cutscene.
 Once your script passes this point, the player can choose to skip a portion by pressing a key or the mouse button.
-This is useful for things like introduction sequences, where you want the player to be able to skip over an intro that they\'ve seen before.
+This is useful for things like introduction sequences, where you want the player to be able to skip over an intro that they've seen before.

 The CutsceneSkipType determines how they can skip the cutscene: